isamu-isozaki/teamai_test/customer-success/account-management/index.html.md

 Create an entry in the **Feedback** section of Salesforce at any time input is received on an account.

 **Issues**
 * Request the GitLab ID for your customer and create a new issue where necessary.
-In the [CE Issue Tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues) apply the `customer` or `customer+` (if qualified) label.
-The same labels are also in the [EE Issue Tracker](https://gitlab.com/gitlab-org/gitlab-ee/issues).
+In the [CE Issue Tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues/index.html.md) apply the `customer` or `customer+` (if qualified/index.html.md) label.
+The same labels are also in the [EE Issue Tracker](https://gitlab.com/gitlab-org/gitlab-ee/issues/index.html.md).
 * If there is good business justification for an existing issue, you can advocate on behalf of the customer.
-* If the customer has a support query, log a [Zendesk](https://support.gitlab.com) ticket on their behalf for the Support team to address.
+* If the customer has a support query, log a [Zendesk](https://support.gitlab.com/index.html.md) ticket on their behalf for the Support team to address.

-Continue with the [Checklist](#customer-on-boarding-checklist), and follow any other interaction that may arise.
+Continue with the [Checklist](#customer-on-boarding-checklist/index.html.md), and follow any other interaction that may arise.

 ### Unsuccessful Customer Engagement
 You've sent your customer introduction and they do not reply.
 To reduce chances for unsuccessful engagement and the overall onboarding, exhaust other outreach beyond a personal introduction by deploying some of the product focused tasks below.
 * Send a 'Keep in Touch' request in Salesforce or through Outreach.
-* Create or use templates in salesforce (access via: my settings > email > email templates > customer success folder) to educate customers about Geo, File Lock and latest releases or [blog posts](/blog/).
+* Create or use templates in salesforce (access via: my settings > email > email templates > customer success folder/index.html.md) to educate customers about Geo, File Lock and latest releases or [blog posts](/blog/index.html.md/index.html.md).
-* For some situations, request a submission through the [Customer Feedback](https://docs.google.com/a/gitlab.com/forms/d/17D8FZSqcw2SQeHxiru2tAN9EXZiixGYgzhdgrSxlbt4) form.
+* For some situations, request a submission through the [Customer Feedback](https://docs.google.com/a/gitlab.com/forms/d/17D8FZSqcw2SQeHxiru2tAN9EXZiixGYgzhdgrSxlbt4/index.html.md) form.
-* Check the non-responsive customer's license version, let them know the benefits of the [latest release](/blog/) from the blog.
+* Check the non-responsive customer's license version, let them know the benefits of the [latest release](/blog/index.html.md/index.html.md) from the blog.

 _Tip, use HTML format for your emails - Salesforce will let you know if your recipient has read your email._

 ## Using Cases in Salesforce
-As mentioned in the [Sales Handbook](/handbook/sales/), there are multiple email addresses that will create a Case record in Salesforce.
+As mentioned in the [Sales Handbook](https://github.com/isamu-isozaki/teamai_test/tree/master/sales/index.html.md/index.html.md), there are multiple email addresses that will create a Case record in Salesforce.

 ### New Business Inquiries
 * `Sales@`: this is an inquiry from a prospect requesting information on GitLab's services.